-To recap, the main strengths of a happy prepper are their sense of community and their way to effectively and pleasantly communicate.
+To recap, the main strengths of a happy prepper are their sense of community and their way of effectively and pleasantly communicating.
 The main strengths of a cynical prepper are the way they question the status quo and find answers to tough problems.
 Having the perfect blend of these is impossible.

 Yet, it is something worth striving for.